Social media is being used increasingly to spread cryptocurrency and NFT scams. Thefts occur on Instagram, Twitter, Facebook, Discord, and Telegram.

 Scam victims who have sent crypto should be aware that their chances of recouping their losses are extremely slim.
 Such scams are generally difficult to recover, even when standard fiat money is involved.

-However, you can still file a report to help prevent this from happening to anyone else.
-Scams on Telegram can be reported by contacting [email protected]
+However, you can still report crypto scams to help prevent this from happening to anyone else.
+Scams, including when users commit identity theft, on Telegram can be reported by contacting [email protected].

 La inversión en criptoactivos no está regulada, puede no ser adecuada para inversores minoristas y se puede perder la totalidad del monto invertido.